-Admissions deadline for application to receive a "Permit to JUINE 25 I HUKSDAI Register" for Summer III 2023 JUNE 27MONDAY Deadline to clear the Business Office (payment in full).
-Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled JUNE 27MONDAY Classes begin.
-LATE REGISTRATION BEGINS Last day to withdraw and receive 100% tuition/fee refund JUNE 29WEDNESDAY LATE REGISTRATION ENDS (Last day to add a class for academic credit) Last day to withdraw and receive 85% tuition/fee refund JULY 4MONDAY Independence Day Observed-University Holiday - University Closed II II V 5 TI IESDAV Last day to withdraw and receive 60% tuition/fee refund JULY 5TUESDAY Last day to withdraw and receive 45% tuition/fee refund Last day to withdraw and receive 45% tuition/fee refund Last day to withdraw from a course or all courses AUG 8-12MON-FRI · · AUG 15MONDAY T MINI TERM IA 2022 (1 WEEK) JULY 31SUNDAY · · · · · · · · · · · · · · · · · · · Deadline to clear the Business Office (payment in full).
+II INE 23 TUTI Admissions deadline for application to receive a "Permit to JUNE 23 I HUI NODAI Register" for Summer III 2023 JUNE 27MON DAY Deadline to clear the Business Office (payment in full).
+Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled JUNE 27MON DAY Classes begin.
+LATE REGISTRATION BEGINS Last day to withdraw and receive 100% tuition/fee refund JUNE 29WED NESDAY LATE REGISTRATION ENDS (Last day to add a class for academic credit) Last day to withdraw and receive 85% tuition/fee refund JULY 4MON DAY Independence Day Observed- University Holiday - University Closed IIIV5 THES DAV Last day to withdraw and receive 60% tuition/fee refund JULY 5TUES • Last day to withdraw and receive 45% tuition/fee refund Last day to withdraw and receive 25% tuition/fee refund Last day to withdraw from a course or all courses AUG 8-12MON • Final grades due at noon MINI TERM IA 2022 (1 WEEK) JULY 31SUNI Residence halls open 2:00 p.m.
+AUG 1MON DAY Deadline to clear the Business Office (payment in full).
 Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled Classes begin (Last day to add a class for academic credit) Last day to withdraw and receive 100% tuition/fee refund.
-Last day to withdraw and receive 50% tuition/fee refund AUG 2TUESDAY Last day to withdraw from a course or all courses AUG 15 MONDAY AUG 15MONDAY T MINI TERM II 2022 (2 WEEK) JULY 31SUNDAY · / Deadline to clear the Business Office (payment in full).
-Students AUG IIVIONDAI who have not made payment arrangements for the term with the Business Office may have their schedules cancelled AUG 1MONDAY Classes begin.
-LATE REGISTRATION BEGINS AUG 1MONDAY Last day to withdraw and receive 100% tuition/fee refund AUG 2TUESDAY Last day to withdraw and receive 80% tuition/fee refund AUG 2TUESDAY LATE REGISTRATION ENDS (Last day to add a class for academic credit) Last day to withdraw and receive 40% tuition/fee refund AUG 3WEDNESDAY Last day to withdraw from a course or all courses AUG 12FRIDAY AUG 15MONDAY - T MINI TERM IB 2022 (1 WEEK) AUG 8MONDAY Deadline to clear the Business Office (payment in full).
-Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled Eddiness Office may have their soliculus cancelled
+Last day to withdraw and receive 50% tuition/fee refund AUG 2TUES Last day to withdraw from a course or all courses AUG 5FRID AUG 13MUN Final grades due at noon MINI TERM II 2022 (2 WEEK) II II V 31 SI INI Residence halls open 2:00 p.m.
+Deadline to clear the Business Office (payment in full).
+Students 71001 D/11 who have not made payment arrangements for the term with the Business Office may have their schedules cancelled AUG 1MON DAY Classes begin.
+LATE REGISTRATION BEGINS Last day to withdraw and receive 100% tuition/fee refund AUG 2TUES SDAY Last day to withdraw and receive 80% tuition/fee refund AUG 2TUES SDAY LATE REGISTRATION ENDS (Last day to add a class for academic credit) Last day to withdraw and receive 40% tuition/fee refund AUG 3WED Last day to withdraw from a course or all courses AUG 12FRID AUG 13MON Final grades due at noon ATIC 9 MON AUGUST MINI TERM IB 2022 (1 WEEK) AUG 8MONDAYDeadline to clear the Business Office (payment in full).
+Students AUG 8WIUN DAI who have not made payment arrangements for the term with the Business Office may have their schedules cancelled ,

-AUG 8MONDAYClasses begin (Last day to add a class for academic credit) AUG 8MONDAYLast day to withdraw and receive 100% tuition/fee refund AUG 9TUESDAYLast day to withdraw and receive 50% tuition/fee refund AUG 9TUESDAYCensus Date AUG 11THURSDAYLast day to withdraw from a course or all courses AUG 12FRIDAYFinal exams AUG 22MONDAYFinal grades due at noon FALL SEMESTER 2022 FALL TERM 2022 JUNE 1 WEDNESDAYPayment due date if participating in certain deferred payment plans JUNE 15 WEDNESDAYPayment due date if participating in certain deferred payment plans JULY 1Payment due date if participating in certain deferred payment plans JULY 15Payment due date if participating in certain deferred payment plans AUG 1Payment due date if participating in certain deferred payment plans AUG 11THURSDAYNew Student move-in 8:00 a.m. to 12 p.m.
+AUG 8MONDAYClasses begin (Last day to add a class for academic credit) AUG 8MONDAYLast day to withdraw and receive 100% tuition/fee refund AUG 9TUESDAYLast day to withdraw and receive 50% tuition/fee refund AUG 9TUESDAYCensus Date AUG 11THURSDAYLast day to withdraw from a course or all courses AUG 12FRIDAYFinal exams AUG 22MONDAYFinal grades due at noon FALL SEMESTER 2022 FALL TERM 2022 JUNE 1WEDNESDAYPayment due date if participating in certain deferred payment plans JUNE 15 WEDNESDAYPayment due date if participating in certain deferred payment plans JULY 1Payment due date if participating in certain deferred payment plans JULY 15Payment due date if participating in certain deferred payment plans AUG 1Payment due date if participating in certain deferred payment plans AUG 11THURSDAYNew Student move-in 8:00 a.m. to 12 p.m.
 AUG 11-14THURS-SUNTiger Camp events AUG 11THURSDAYAdmissions Office deadline for applicants to receive a "Permit to Register" for Fall 2022 AUG 12 FRIDAY Advising & Registration for all new students not already